Donster2k/PlainTasks/Readme.md

 Open yesterdays todo file and use **`⌘ + shift + i`** to create the new todo list file for today.

+To install, copy this package files into: Packages/Donster2kPlainTasks/

-Please refer to the [original plugin](https://github.com/aziz/PlainTasks) for further information on installation and use.
+Please refer to the [original plugin](https://github.com/aziz/PlainTasks) for information on the original version of PlainTasks and how to use the standarnd PlainTasks commands.

 ## License